 Do you feel any significance around being included in an expo celebrating black creators?

 The black aspect of the situation is definitely a thing, because being black is a thing.
 There are a lot of systemic problems that have not been addressed that we’re trying to deal with, so it’s definitely something that I’m mindful of.
-All of my creative projects involve main characters of color.
-There aren’t only main characters of color, but it’s important to me that it be as normal to see a main character that’s black as it is to see a main character that’s white.
+All of my creative projects involve main characters of colour.
+There aren’t only main characters of colour, but it’s important to me that it be as normal to see a main character that’s black as it is to see a main character that’s white.
 We have a long way to go, but early on in my career I realized how bizarre it was that I take for granted that the main character is usually white when I read a comic book.
 All of the main heroes are white, and it didn’t even register to me that I didn’t see characters that look like me.
 Once I became aware of that, it became really important to me to switch that up.
 It can’t be that way.

 It’s the same thing for women.
 There’s not enough great female characters out there.
 One of the main characters in City of Walls is a black girl.
 I don’t point my finger at it throughout the series, but it’s something that’s there.
 I think that that’s part of the process of making a more inclusive creative environment.